GraceBowles/refernce-website/README.md

 11. Explain different type of ways we can add spacing to an element The different type of ways spacing can be added to an element includes margins and padding.

 12. What is the main difference between margin and padding?
+    Padding displays the amount of inner space an elememt has.
+A margin is the whitespace available around the element.

 13. What are different types of display properties?